KevinLiTian/Mapper/README.md

 # Overview & Demonstration
 In the second year of Electrical & Computer Engineering at the University of Toronto St.George campus, ECE297 is a course that's very similar to software engineering projects in the industry.This course aims for students to learn collaborative coding with Git and also be more proficient in c++ programming.
 The project of this course is a mapping software.<br/>

-With the assistance by my teammates Xingyu (Ariel) Song <xingyu.song@mail.utoronto.ca> and Daixin (Ali) Tian <daixin.tian@mail.utoronto.ca>, I completed this project with a super usable and responsive mapping software.
+With the assistance by my teammates Xingyu (Ariel) Song <xingyu.song@mail.utoronto.ca> and Daixin (Ali) Tian <daixin.tian@mail.utoronto.ca>, I completed this project with a super usable and responsive mapping software using C++.
 Here are some main features of the mapper.<br/>

 ## Moving
 Our mapping software supports zoom-in and zoom-out using either the mouse wheel or the "Zoom In" and "Zoom Out" buttons on the right side of the mapper.
 Users can also move the map by either dragging the mouse or using the direction pad on the mapper.<br/>